TedSpinks/kind-codefresh-demo/README.md

 After installing the step, you'll then be able to see it from the Codefresh IDE by clicking the **Steps** tab, then the **My Steps** tab.

 This repo includes 2 example pipelines to illustrate how to use the step.
-- `pipeline-examples/kind-with-typed-step.yaml` - this is the main example any shows the typical usage of the step
+- `pipeline-examples/kind-with-typed-step.yaml` - this is the main example that shows the typical usage.
 - `pipeline-examples/kind-with-freestyle-steps.yaml` - this exposes the step's underlying code as Freestyle steps, so that you can easily experiment with changes and additions.